typings/typings/docs/examples.md

 5. Packages that are written in TypeScript and compiled to JavaScript with declaration `.d.ts` files (eg [globalize-so-what-cha-want](https://www.npmjs.com/package/globalize-so-what-cha-want))

-For 1 and 2, you would create an global type definition.
+For 1 and 2, you would create a global type definition.

 For 3, you would create an external module type definition using `export =`.